Trigger Words Are The Best Way To Attract Attention

 9 Trigger words

 Trigger words, emotive words, or power words all mean the same thing.
+They are words that attract attention.

 By whatever term, it’s an old marketing tool to use phrases and words in your writing that produce an emotional response.

-You can almost imagine a stonemason in biblical times with an advertising stone outside his door saying, “buy nine tablets, get one free” or “your last chance to save on headstones.”
+You can almost imagine a stonemason in biblical times with an advertising stone outside his door saying, “Buy nine tablets, get one free” or “Your last chance to save on headstones.”

 Nothing much has changed, even with the enormous advances in technology.